Redistribute User Mappings and Authentication Timestamps

 user mapping information.
 In a large-scale network, instead of configuring

-all your firewalls to directly query the mapping information sources, you
+all your firewalls to directly query the mapping information sources,

-mapping information through redistribution.
-Redistribution also
+to collect mapping information through redistribution.
+Redistribution

-enables the firewalls to enforce user-based policies when users
+also enables the firewalls to enforce user-based policies when users

 rely on local sources for authentication (such as regional directory